 The letter of complaint needs to include the following information:

-- The name(s) of the accused individual(s) whom the complaint is to be filed against.
+- The name(s) of the accused veterinarian and/or veterinary technician whom the complaint is to be filed against.

 - Name(s) of any veterinarian(s) or veterinary practice(s) that may have more information or medical records concerning the pet.